djeada/Git-Notes/notes/07_stashing_files.md

 HEAD is now at abcdefg Add new feature
 ```

-Sure, here’s a more comprehensive expansion of those sections on Git:

----

 ## Viewing Stashed Changes

 Stashing in Git allows you to save your uncommitted changes temporarily without committing them to your repository.
 This is useful when you need to switch branches or work on something else without losing your current progress.
 To manage and view your stashed changes, Git provides several commands.